roja-zededa/test-chardev/README.md

 ### Read

-- This option lets the user to read `data_size` bytes at a time.
-The subsequent reads  point to the next available data.
+- Unlike write, the read doesn't have to be sequential, it reads only the valid data by skipping the holes (Zeroes).
+This option lets the user to read valid `data_size` bytes at a time.
+The subsequent read point to the next available valid data.
+If all the data in the buffer has been read, the read operation starts again from beginning of the buffer.
  The user is also provided with the following options on what to do with the read data:
     - Clear the read data [c]: User can clear the currently read data.
 This option frees up the buffer space for some new writes.
-    - Replace the read data [r]: User can replace the currently read data with a new data.
+    - Replace the read data [r]: User can replace the currently read data with a new data of `data_size` bytes.
     - Simply Ignore the read data [n]: No action is taken, only for the monitoring purpose.

 ### Empty

-- The user can clear the entire content of buffer using this option.
+- The user can clear the entire content of buffer.

 ### Display

-- To view the current content of the buffer, this option must be utilized.
+- The user can view the current content of the buffer at any point in time.

 ### Sample I/O Ops
 `make`